Scott00SW/stream_2_project/README.md

 ## Features
 This game will allows the user to set the game length that they wish to play.
 User can select from 5, 10, 15, or 20 moves per game.
 This can be set within the settings screen of the game by clicking the settings button.

+**Please Note, The power must be switched on to start playing a game.**

 ### Technologies Used
 #### HTML
 The project uses **HTML** for the games structure.
 This is essentially the foundation of this project.